StephanJoubert/home_assistant_solarman/README.md

 ## HACS

-This method is prefered.
+This method is preferred.

 ## Manual

-For this, it is highly recomended to use the "Samba share" add-on (you will need to enable advanced mode in your user profile).
+For this, it is highly recommended to use the "Samba share" add-on (you will need to enable advanced mode in your user profile).

 Clone or download the repo, and copy the "solarman" folder in "custom_components" to the "custom_components" folder in home assistant.